yippeejimmee/react-portfolio/README.md

 ## Questions

 If you have any questions, please direct them towards my email at Jimmyqv.tran@gmail.com.
-The app can be found <a href="">.
+The app can be found <a href="https://yippeejimmee.github.io/react-portfolio/">here</a>.
 You can find more of my work at github.com/yippeejimmee.

 ![alt text](./src/components/img/one.png)
 ![alt text](./src/components/img/two.png)